toolprint/vibekit/README.md

 ## 📦 Supported Sandbox Runtimes

-Daytona, Modal, Fly.io, E2B, and other configurable providers.
+Currently supports E2B with Daytona, Modal, Fly.io, and other providers coming soon.

 ## 🧪 Use Cases